charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 algorithms that are required to deal with a
 Rubik's Cube computationally.

-In the next two posts, we'll talk more abou the mathematical representation of permutations of the Rubik's Cube, and how to use this representation to understand some of the properties of move
+In the next two posts, we'll talk more about the mathematical representation of permutations of the Rubik's Cube, and how to use this representation to understand some of the properties of move